Utah National Guard Members Receives COVID-19 Vaccinations

 |0

-This work, Utah National Guard Members Receives COVID-19 Vaccinations [Image 5 of 5], by SFC John Etheridge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Utah National Guard Members Receives COVID-19 Vaccinations, by SFC John Etheridge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT